czurnieden/primesieve/README.md

 Please be aware that **that** sieve would be 2 gigabytes large.

 Further optimizations can be done by ignoring all even numbers (except the even primes), maybe all multiples of 3, too.
-If you need such large sieves regularily and in JavaScript: feel free to ask the author.
+If you need such large sieves regularly and in JavaScript: feel free to ask the author.

 ##Usage

-The usage is like with any other node/browser modul:
+The usage is like with any other node/browser module:
 ```javascript
 var sieve = require('primesieve');
 var array_of_first_five_primes = sieve.primes(5);
 ```

-This programm offers ten functions which are in alphabetical order:
+This program offers ten functions which are in alphabetical order:

 <dl>
 <dt><code>fill(amount)</code> </dt>